uwspstar/FullStack/CSharp/readme.md

 # C#

 ### try/catch
-- A try/catch block has some performance cost, so you'll only want to use them when you really need them,
+- A try/catch block has some performance cost, so you'll only want to use them when you really need them

 ### ++x and x++
 ```